dong-an/dong-an.github.io/_pages/about.md

 News
 ======
+* 2026/01, I will serve as a PC member of [QSim 2026](https://qsimconference.org/).
+Talk and poster submissions are welcome!
+(Call for papers will be announced in February)
+* 2026/01, our paper "[Quantum linear system solvers: A survey of algorithms and applications](https://arxiv.org/abs/2411.02522)" was accepted by Reviews of Modern Physics.
 * 2026/01, our paper "[Fast-forwarding quantum algorithms for linear dissipative differential equations](https://arxiv.org/abs/2410.13189)" was accepted by Quantum.
 * 2025/12, our paper "[Optimal interpolation-based coordinate descent method for parameterized quantum circuits](https://arxiv.org/abs/2503.04620)" was accepted by Communications Physics.
 * 2025/12, our paper "[Extended Parameter shift rules with minimal derivative variance for parameterized quantum circuits](https://arxiv.org/abs/2508.08802)" was accepted by Physical Review Applied.